↑

 Helpful Tips

 • Use any combination of veggies you like, but watery vegetables like spinach, mushrooms, and tomatoes should be sautéed until all the moisture has cooked out.
-If you skip this step, that liquid will release too much moisture and ruin your veggie egg bake.
-Excess moisture and overcooking can cause a tough and rubbery texture.
+If you skip this step, the veggies will release too much moisture, ruining your egg bake.

 • Harder vegetables, such as carrots or sweet potatoes, may not cook thoroughly within the 20-minute cooking time.
-To ensure they’re done, you should either par-cook them or cook them through thoroughly.
-This is one of the reasons why I love using leftover veggies in my egg bakes—they’re already cooked and ready to go!
+To ensure they’re tender, I recommend cooking them thoroughly first.
+This is one of the reasons why I love using leftover veggies in my egg bakes—they’re cooked and ready to go!

-• I make perfect egg bakes, if I do say so myself, ha!
-They’re never overcooked, especially around the edges.
-The key to making an ideal egg bake is to be patient.
-Cook it at a lower heat for a longer time.
-This allows the center of the egg bake to set without overcooking the edges.
-Cooking it too hot and fast causes the eggs’ proteins to seize up, almost always resulting in a tough, rubbery texture.
+• The key to making a perfect veggie egg bake is patience.
+Cooking it at a lower temperature for a longer time allows the center to set without overcooking the edges.
+Cooking it too hot and too fast causes the eggs’ proteins to coagulate, almost always resulting in a tough, rubbery texture.
 Low and slow is the way to go with any baked egg dish!

 • Depending on the size of your pan, your egg bake might be thinner or thicker.
 I love a super thick egg bake that almost cuts like a pie.
 If you make it thicker or thinner, you’ll need to adjust the cooking time.